tatasurarta/helios-mirror-public/README.md

 - Custom Filename* (Only for direct links, Telegram files and yt-dlp.
 Not for Mega links, Gdrive links or Torrents)
 - Extract or Compress password protected files.
 - Extract these filetypes and uploads to Google Drive
+- qBittorrent
+- Select files from Torrent before downloading using qbittorrent
+- Leech (splitting, thumbnail for each user, setting as document or as media for each user)
+- Size limiting for Torrent/Direct, Zip/Unzip, Mega and Clone
+- Stop duplicates for all tasks except yt-dlp tasks
+- Zip/Unzip G-Drive links
+- Counting files/folders from Google Drive link
+- View Link button, extra button to open file index link in broswer instead of direct download
+- Status Pages for unlimited tasks
+- Clone status
+- Search in multiple Drive folder/TeamDrive
+- Recursive Search (only with `root` or TeamDrive ID, folder ids will be skipped)
+- Multi-Search by token.pickle if exists
+- Extract rar, zip and 7z splits with or without password
+- Zip file/folder with or without password
+- Use Toke.pickle if file not found with Service Account
+- Random Service Account at startup
+- Mirror/Leech by reply (soon will add for watch and clone)
+- Search for torrents with variable plugins using qBittorrent search engine
+- Many bugs has been fixed
 ```
 ZIP, RAR, TAR, 7z, ISO, WIM, CAB, GZIP, BZIP2,
 APM, ARJ, CHM, CPIO, CramFS, DEB, DMG, FAT,